 The BEF4LLM framework, presented in this work, is the first LLM-specific framework for assessing and comparing their performance in BPMN modeling, focusing on qualitative aspects of the generated process models.
-It gives a detailed view of the syntactical, pragmatic, and semantic quality, as well as the validity of the BPMNs.
-It's grounding the established process model quality metrics and frameworks allows for a detailed and systematic evaluation of LLMs using 39 different metrics.
-Validity, which has been added as a fourth dimension to BEF4LLM due to the generative nature of LLMs, adds an important aspect to LLM-driven BPMN modeling: The generated BPMNs are only useful if they conform to the BPMN standard, which is often not the case when generating BPMN models with LLMs.
-Even if an LLM scores high in the three quality dimensions, it is not useful when most BPMN models are invalid and thus not parsable.
+It provides a detailed view of the syntactic, pragmatic, and semantic quality, as well as the validity of BPMNs.
+Its grounding in established process model quality metrics and frameworks allows for a detailed and systematic evaluation of LLMs using 39 different metrics.
+Validity, which has been added as a fourth dimension to BEF4LLM due to the generative nature of LLMs, adds an important aspect to LLM-driven BPMN modeling: The generated BPMN models are only useful if they conform to the BPMN standard, which is often not the case when generating BPMN models with LLMs.
+Even if an LLM scores high in the three quality dimensions, it is not useful when most BPMN models are invalid and thus not parsable for subsequent software.
 In combination with the three quality dimensions, they allow for a detailed and extensive analysis of the strengths and weaknesses of LLMs in BPMN modeling.

-The BEF4LLM framework is adaptable in terms of the metrics it consists of, as well as the modeling languages covered.
+The BEF4LLM framework is adaptable in terms of the metrics it supports and the modeling languages it covers.
 New metrics can be added or existing ones removed based on their relevance.
-Further, most metrics can also be computed on other modeling languages like Petri nets or EPCs, which allows adapting the framework to those languages.
+Further, most metrics can also be computed for other modeling languages like Petri nets or EPCs, which allows adapting the framework to those languages.
 Currently, all metrics and dimensions in the BEF4LLM framework are weighted equally.
 If there is evidence that certain metrics or dimensions are more important than others, the weights can be adjusted accordingly.